 The above figures for meals are really dependent on how often you want to eat western food.
-Typical Thai food will cost $1.50 - $3.00 per meal and western meals will be more expensive.
-The rental figure in the $1300 column would be for a condo/apartment or a small 2 bedroom house 3 - 5 kilometers outside the city center, further out is even cheaper.
+Typical Thai food will cost $1.00 - $2.00 per meal and western meals will be more like $3.00 to $5.00.

-However, if you choose it wisely.
-You can rent a 1 bedroom apartment in Chiang Rai for as little as $65.
-For a nicer apartment with a kitchen and living room it could be around $170.
+The rental figure in the $1300 column would be for an apartment in Chiang Rai or a small 2 bedroom house 3 - 5 kilometers outside the city center, further out is even cheaper.
+If you choose wisely.
+You can rent a 1 bedroom apartment in Chiang Rai for as little as $60 - $90 per month.
+For a nicer apartment with a kitchen and living room it could be around $150.